Hooksett in Merrimack County, New Hampshire — The American Northeast (New England)

 The earliest milestone was erected in Boston in 1707 by Judge Samuel Sewall.
 Milestones continued to be carved and erected into the early 1800’s.
 Highway milestones listed mileage to/from major cities such as Boston and Philadelphia.
 A highway milestone always had a letter and number, like B 33.
 “B” stood for Boston and “33” stood for thirty-three miles to Boston.
 (Submitted on April 2, 2018, by Cosmos Mariner of Cape Canaveral, Florida.)

 Credits.
 This page was last revised on April 4, 2018.
-This page originally submitted on April 2, 2018, by Cosmos Mariner of Cape Canaveral, Florida.
-This page has been viewed 47 times since then.
+It was originally submitted on April 2, 2018, by Cosmos Mariner of Cape Canaveral, Florida.
+This page has been viewed 75 times since then and 7 times this year.
 Photos: 1, 2, 3, 4. submitted on April 2, 2018, by Cosmos Mariner of Cape Canaveral, Florida. • Andrew Ruppenstein was the editor who published this page.